 What Happened in the Stock Market Today?

 The stock market is a collection of countless transactions.
-The stock market doesn't have an opinion.
-The stock market doesn't have feelings.
-Sometimes stocks go up and sometimes stocks go down.
+It doesn't have an opinion; it has millions.
+It doesn't have feelings.
+It's not a single thing and it's not a single stock and it doesn't speak with one voice.
+Sometimes stocks go up.
+Sometimes stocks go down.

 Unless you're an active day trader flipping penny stocks (and if you are, please understand the risks of penny stock trading), what happens in the stock market on one day or another probably isn't as big a deal as the financial news wants you to believe.